 The load cell face is free floating.
 This ensures that no binding takes place when the ram presses the die down onto load cell and that everything remains centered.

 The ram on AMP Press is driven by a high torque, DC motor.
 This ensures that a repeatable stroke in both speed and force is applied to the die when seating.
 This removes the human error which occurs when operating conventional arbor presses.
 The 12V DC motor means the press can be easily powered by batteries.
 This allows its use in more remote locations such as at a range.

 The position of the ram is calculated using a position sensor, which is accurate to 0.001".
 This allows the distance to seat bullets to be displayed against force for the first time.
 This is especially useful in highlighting discrepancies such as trim length and chamfer consistency.
 It also allows for the calculation of "Total Work" to be applied to the plot as an option to sort by for the first time.

 Bluetooth- AMP Press is Bluetooth capable allowing for wireless communication to your preferred device.
 Bluetooth will be enabled after the initial release of AMP Press.
 In the interim, computer connection will be by USB cable.
-Note: the initial release of AMP Press will be PC only.
-Mac software will follow.
+Note: Both PC and Mac software is available.

 Adjustable for many die sizes- AMP Press comes with two interchangeable ram lengths.
 These allow for a wide range of cartridge dies to be used.

 AMP Press Instructional Video